Nick-Rimmer2016/Python-Tweepy/readme.md

 ## You Tube & Twitter

-### Random Notes to be organised
-Get access to You Tube API v3, create a project and then enable the API and generate a key
+Get access to You Tube API v3
+Create a project and then enable the API and generate a key
+Create a Twitter Developer Account

 *Add You Tube client*
 pip3 install google-api-python-client